For many, Mount Everest is the synonym to Nepal. Many people come to Nepal to catch a sight of Mount Everest and other peaks in the Khumbu region.

-The 14 day Everest Base Camp trek is a majestic trekking in the evergoing company of perennial Dudh Koshi rivers and several snow-covered peaks on the background.
+The 14 day Everest Base Camp trek is a majestic trip in the evergoing company Dudh Koshi rivers and several snow-covered peaks on the background.

-Everest Base Camp Trek is a blissful trek in the lap of the highest peak in the world.
-It is among the popular treks in the world as you get to walk in the footprints set by Sir Edmund Hillary and Tenzing Norgay Sherpa.
-Along the route, you will get enough time to get amazing views of different peaks above 8,000 meters in height from different corners.
+Everest Base Camp Trek lies in the lap of the highest peak in the world- Mt.
+Everest.
+It is amongst the most popular treks in the world.
+You get to walk in the footprints set by Sir Edmund Hillary and Tenzing Norgay Sherpa.
+Along the route, you will get amazing views of different peaks above 8,000 meters in altitude.

-With proper planning and preparation, you can easily conclude the Everest Base Camp Trek in 14 days.
-The trek days also include acclimatization days to help adjust your body in the changing altitude.
+With proper planning and preparation, you can complete the Everest Base Camp Trek in 14 days.
+The trek days also include acclimatization days to help adjust your body to the high altitude of the Everest region.

-This moderate trek takes you to the heart of Sherpa land passing through lush rhododendron forests, boulders, rivers, and icefalls.
+This trek takes you to the heart of Sherpa land passing through lush rhododendron forests, boulders, rivers, and icefalls.
 The highest point you reach in this trek is at Kala Patthar (5545 meters).
 Kala Patthar is one of the best places in the Everest region to catch splendid views of the Everest.

 The trails to the Everest Base Camp are clear.
 As long as you have a moderate fitness level, you can complete the 14 days Everest Base Camp trek.
 But, one must be careful of the height changes that goes up to the height of around 6,000 meters.
 So, prepare yourself physically and mentally with proper packaging.
 Then you can easily walk to the lap of Mount Everest.

 - Everest Base Camp: 5,346 meters

 - Spectacular views of Mount Everest and other peaks above 8,000 meters